Year of entry 2024

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

 We provide plenty of support to help you reach your career goals.
-We offer targeted careers advice and professional training throughout the programme, as well as events including workshops arranged with professional national and international organisations.
+We offer targeted careers advice and professional training throughout your course, as well as events including workshops arranged with professional national and international organisations.

-Several translation technology certification schemes (such as the SDL Certification Program and the Memsource Certification) may be available to you for free as a student at Leeds.
+Several translation technology certification schemes (such as the Trados Certification Program and the Memsource Certification) may be available to you for free as a student at Leeds.
 Moreover, we have also been able to offer discounts on CAT and subtitling software to our students to help them prepare for their careers.